matt-hendrick/open-advocacy/PROJECT_PLAN.md

 - ✅ Create some of the basic frontend auth related code
 - ✅ Make functional create user page
 - ✅ Ensure created users are associated with groups and roles
-- Create admin page to view users in group
+- ✅ Create admin page to view users in group
+- ✅ Limit group admins to creating users in their group
-- Allow admins to edit users roles/password in group
+- ✅ Allow admins to edit users roles/password in group
 - Gate behavior/frontend components/api routes behind auth
-- Limit group admins to creating users in their group
+- Add backend guards against what users can do to modify roles/password/permissions
+- Add depends FastAPI function for auth

 ### Phase 16: Allow hiding projects and add in UI means of adding Chicago/IL data (PLANNED)
 - Add an in UI means of adding Chicago/IL data for users with the permissions